jonipsaro/academic-kickstart/content/post/krios/index.md

 ### Apply samples and plunge freeze
 <ol>
+	<li>If this is the first sample or the blotting paper is spent, install a fresh piece of blotting paper.
+It is held in place by a thin, magnetic ring.</li>
 	<li>Install one set of the grid-loaded Leica forceps on the loading piston.</li>
 	<li>Initialize the loading protocol either with the touch screen or foot pedal.
 The humidified chamber should lower into place.</li>
 	<li>Using the side-entry port, apply 4 uL of sample to the grid with a pipet.</li>